n8foo/geometric_primitives/README.md

 Instructions:

-Adjust the 'size' (in mm) and run `./generate_stl.sh`.
-Or just use the included STL files, which have 50mm sides.
+The included STL files have 50mm sides.
 I printed everything with 20% infill except spherepin, which had none.

+To make changes, you'll need to open `primitives.scad` file with OpenScad.
+Adjust the 'size' (in mm), which shape you want, then export as STL.
+If you've got the command line setup, you can run `./generate_stl.sh` to create them all automatically.

 2" blocks would be 50.8mm.